Jonah Hex (film): Production

 In 2000, 20th Century Fox developed a one-hour television adaptation based on the character, with producers Akiva Goldsman and Robert Zappia involved, but the project never came to fruition.
 In July 2007, Warner Bros. held the film rights to the character and sought to make a film.
 Goldsman paired with Andrew Lazar as producers, and Mark Neveldine and Brian Taylor wrote the screenplay, which adapted an incarnation of the comic books that combined the Western genre with supernatural elements.
 In October 2008, Josh Brolin entered talks to be cast as Jonah Hex under the direction of Neveldine and Taylor.
-In November 2008, Neveldine and Taylors stepped down from being directors due to creative differences with the studio.
+The following month, Neveldine and Taylor stepped down from being directors due to creative differences with the studio.
 The studio explored the possibility of hiring Andy Fickman or McG and by January 2009, it chose Jimmy Hayward (who previously directed Horton Hears a Who!) to direct Jonah Hex.
 By the following February, Brolin was set to star alongside John Malkovich, who was cast as the antagonist Quentin Turnbull.
 Filming began in Louisiana in April 2009.
+Director Francis Lawrence was brought in to supervise a number of reshoots.

 Brolin would later admit that he hated the experience making the film stating that at one point they had to "[reshoot] 66 pages in 12 days", implying that the filming schedule was hectic.
-Director Francis Lawrence was brought in to supervise a number of reshoots.
+He would go on to blame the film's failure on studio interference in the film's post-production.
+While he also called Hayward "inexperienced" and a "bad choice (of director)," he doesn't necessarily "blame it all at him, because that was my choice, that was my bad choice."
+Initially Megan Fox was also very critical of the movie stating she doesn't even want her kids to see it: "It would be nice to make some things that they can see, yeah, because something like Jennifer's Body I'm not going to let them see for a long time.
+Something like Jonah Hex I'm not going to let them see ever, no one should ever see that movie."
+She slowed down her feeling about it years after as she believes it was a "decent" movie: "While I shouldn't have been nominated for an Oscar for it, I'm definitely not bad in it".